Interstate 70 in Missouri: Route description

-Crossing into Missouri from Kansas, I-70 immediately encounters the Downtown Loop, also called the Alphabet Loop, a small but complex loop of freeways with all of its exits having the number 2 and a letter suffix that uses the entire alphabet (except I and O).
-I-70 runs concurrently with I-35 once it enters into the Loop.
-Both Interstates maintain the concurrency until they approach the northeastern corner of the loop.
-Back at the northwest corner, US 169 splits off to the north, leaving four routes concurrent with each other.
-There is a large interchange with Route 9 in the loop's northeastern corner.
-At that corner, I-29 ends, and US 71 joins.
+Crossing into Missouri from Kansas, I-70 immediately encounters the Downtown Loop, a 4 mi loop of freeways whose 24 exits are designated with the number 2 and a letter suffix.
+Also called the Alphabet Loop, its exits use the entire alphabet except I and O. Entering the loop, I-70 runs concurrently with I-35 until they approach the northeastern corner of the loop.
+Back at the northwest corner, US 169 splits off to the north, leaving four concurrent routes.
+In the large interchange with Route 9 at the loop's northeastern corner, I-29 ends and US 71 joins.

 Once it leaves I-35, I-70 turns south, with interchanges to more roads.
 At the southeastern corner, I-70, US 40, US 24, and US 71 all exit the loop.
 I-70, US 40, and US 24 split off to the east, and US 71 continues south.
 I-670 ends at the alignment.
-Not long after they usurp that alignment, I-70/US 40/US 24 turn southeast.
-US 40 departs from I-70 at exit 7A.
+Soon afterward, I-70/US 40/US 24 turn southeast.
+US 40 leaves I-70 at exit 7A.
 I-70 and US 24 then interchanges with I-435, the beltway around the Kansas City metropolitan area.
-US 24 departs from I-70 exit 8B and heads north following I-435.
+US 24 leaves I-70 at exit 8B and heads north following I-435.

-While passing through Kansas City, I-70 is known as the George Brett Super Highway, named after George Brett, the Kansas City Royals’ all-time hits, home runs and runs batted in (RBI) leader, former third baseman and first baseman, and National Baseball Hall of Fame inductee.
-The Truman Sports Complex, which is named after Harry Truman, houses the Royals' and Kansas City Chiefs' stadiums and is located adjacent to the I-70/I-435 interchange.
+Within Kansas City, I-70 is known as the George Brett Super Highway, named after George Brett, the Kansas City Royals’ all-time hits, home runs and runs batted in (RBI) leader, former third baseman and first baseman, and National Baseball Hall of Fame inductee.
+The Truman Sports Complex, named for Harry Truman, houses the Royals' and Kansas City Chiefs' stadiums and is located next to the I-70/I-435 interchange.